Table Of Contents

-Our successes are the results of our commitment to being the best not just in Malaysia, but also internationally.
+Our successes are the results of our commitment to being the best, not just in Malaysia but also internationally.
 This is why; we get so many patients visiting our center from all over the world.
-We have treated patients as far away as Europe, Middle East, Africa and India.
-They come us not just as tourists who visit Malaysia but come to Malaysia to be treated by us.
+We have treated patients as far away as Europe, the Middle East, Africa, and India.
+They come to us not just as tourists who visit Malaysia but come to Malaysia to be treated by us.

 Before care is rendered, you will be thoroughly evaluated by our research-based clinical chiropractor.
 He or she will discuss your case with physiotherapists, and together they will provide the much-needed collaborative treatments you need.

 The physical therapy component of your procedures incorporates manual soft tissue mobilizations, trigger point therapy, myofascial release, manual osseous mobilizations, targeted stretching, and exercises.
 Physiotherapy portions include the use of ultrasound, shockwave, High-Intensity Laser Therapy, or current inferential therapy.
 And the chiropractic component keeps the bones in place.